diverse-team/diverse-team.github.io/content/positions/internship-ft-factory-twin.md

 ## Objectives:

-Build a realistic support for the machines (ie. Fischertechnik modules) in order to implement various scenarios on different factory configurations.
+Build a realistic support for the factory machines (ie. Fischertechnik modules) in order to implement various scenarios on different factory configurations.

 Task list:
 (The task list will be adapted with respect to the actual internship duration)